spbu-math-cs/RollPlayer-backend/README.md

 ```

 ## Logging Configuration
 Logging is configured in the server code.
 Logs are written to both the console and a log file named server.log.
+You can also configure logging in the file logback.xml.

 ## Documentation
 Http